Improving Targeted Molecule Generation through Language Model Fine-Tuning Via Reinforcement Learning: Results Analysis and Discussion

-We compared our approach with alternative molecular generation models using MOSES \cite{10.3389/fphar.2020.565644} as a benchmark.
-Our evaluation focused on various criteria: novelty, uniqueness, filters, and internal diversity.
-We utilized the molecules generated by inputting five selected proteins into the model for this assessment.
-The results, presented in Table \ref{tab:comparisonTable}, demonstrate the effectiveness of our proposed method.
+We evaluated our approach against alternative molecular generation methods using Molecular Sets (MOSES) \cite{10.3389/fphar.2020.565644}, a benchmarking platform designed to facilitate drug discovery research.
+MOSES provides a comprehensive set of metrics for assessing the quality and diversity of generated molecules.
+Our analysis focused on several criteria: novelty, uniqueness, filters, and internal diversity.
+First, we performed the evaluation using molecules generated from five selected proteins as input to the model.
+Then, we extended the analysis by inputting a diverse set of 1,359 proteins rather than focusing on specific proteins and assessed the metrics at two scales: 1,000 molecules and 6,587 molecules.
+The results presented in Table \ref{tab:comparisonTable} demonstrate the efficacy of the proposed method across a range of protein profiles.